andrijko13/AGHealthBar/README.md

 # Usage:

+Import the AGHealthBar.h and AGHealthBar.m files into your project.

 Using the class is simple.
 After opening up a SpriteKit project, follow these steps to get a health bar up and running:

 ```Objective-C